rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix to prevent the player name from being displayed at the bottom of the dialog review window when the text is longer than one screen
 >Added a fix for the in-game quest list not being in the same order as in quests.txt
 >Added a fix for multihex critters hitting themselves when they miss an attack with ranged weapons
->Added a fix to the placement of multihex critters in the player's party when entering a map or elevation
+>Added a fix for the placement of multihex critters in the player's party when entering a map or elevation
 >Added a fix to the starting position of the player's marker on the world map when starting a new game
 >Added a fix for AI not checking the safety of weapons based on the selected attack mode
 >Added a fix for the incorrect check and AP cost when AI reloads a weapon